UberGallery/UberGallery/README.md

 UberGallery updates and news can be found on our [blog](http://news.ubergallery.net/) or by [following us on Twitter](http://twitter.com/ubergallery).

-Bug may be reported at the [Github issue tracker](http://github.com/UberGallery/ubergallery/issues).
+Please report bugs to the [Github issue tracker](http://github.com/UberGallery/ubergallery/issues).

 License